Sonic the Comic: Related publications

 In 1994, 1995, 1996 and 1999 Sonic Summer Specials were published.
 The 1995 issue consisted mainly of reprinted material from Sonic the Poster Mag, and the 1999 edition was entirely reprints.
-In addition, in 1996 the Knuckles Knock-Out Special was printed, containing material devoted to Sonic's "friendly rival".
+In addition, the Knuckles Knock-Out Special was printed in 1996, containing material devoted to Sonic's "friendly rival".

 Collected editions

 Four 32-page compilation books were released by Ravette Publishing in 1994.
-Early Sonic stories were reprinted in Sonic the Hedgehog Beats the Badniks (issues 1-4) and Sonic the Hedgehog: Spin Attack (issues 6 & 8-10), while Shinobi: The Fear Pavilion (issues 1-6) and Streets of Rage: Bad City Fighters (issues 7-12) each collected the complete first story from their respective series.
+Early Sonic stories were reprinted in Sonic the Hedgehog Beats the Badniks (issues 1–4) and Sonic the Hedgehog: Spin Attack (issues 6 & 8–10), while Shinobi: The Fear Pavilion (issues 1–6) and Streets of Rage: Bad City Fighters (issues 7–12) each collected the complete first story from their respective series.

 Twenty-five copies of each book were given away as competition prizes in issues 23 (Beats the Badniks and Spin Attack) and 24 (Shinobi and Streets of Rage), although in each competition the winners were unable to choose which of the two books to receive as a prize.

 Virgin Books

 In 1993, Virgin Publishing released four Sonic novels, written by James Wallis, Carl Sargent and Marc Gascoigne under the collective pseudonym "Martin Adams".
-These were based on the origin established in Stay Sonic and shared many similarities with early STC, including the origin of Robotnik and the early cast (Johnny, Porker, Sally Acorn, Joe Sushi et al.).
+These were based on the origin established in Stay Sonic and the original lore bibles and shared many similarities with early STC, including the origin of Robotnik and the early cast (Johnny, Porker, Sally Acorn, Joe Sushi et al.).
 The second title, Sonic the Hedgehog in the Fourth Dimension, involved a time-travelling Sonic being forced to ensure Kintobor became Robotnik, in order to save Mobius - several years before STC featured a similar plot element.